Adrián García (tennis)

-Adrián Alonso García Sobarzo (born May 25, 1978) is a former professional from Chile.
+Adrián Alonso García Sobarzo (born May 25, 1978) is a former professional tennis player from Chile.

 Born in Concepción, Chile, García achieved a career-high singles ranking of world No. 103 in September 2004.
 His best achievement in singles was reaching the quarterfinals of the 2004 Sopot Open, where he lost to Félix Mantilla in straight sets.

 García also achieved three silver medals in the Pan American Games during his career: one at Santo Domingo 2003 and two at Rio de Janeiro 2007.